mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 - GPU: 0.54 seconds
 - **Speedup: ~6.1x faster** (84% reduction in processing time)

 The GPU version is consistently 5-6x faster than CPU, even with the overhead of uploading frames to GPU memory and downloading results back to CPU.
 This speedup means you could process 6 video streams on the GPU in the same time it takes to process 1 stream on the CPU.
-A game-changer for multi-camera applications.
+A game changer for multi-camera applications.

 ## CuPy Benchmark